Photos By Meta – Photography Tips – Learn Meta’s Top Sony Camera Tips

 Low ISO (Top: Left) like ISO 50, can be use to shoot in bright light at very slower shutter speeds or with very large apertures.
 Low ISO reduces unwanted digital noise, and is recommended to use, whenever possible.
 Low ISO needs plenty of light or the use of a Flash.

-Meta typically shoots at the lowest ISO available, ISO 50 to ISO 100, to keep the digital noise level at the lowest levels.
-Meta only raises her ISO as a last resort.
+Meta typically shoots at Native ISO 100 (No Sensor Amplification), to keep the digital noise level at the lowest levels.
+She only increases the ISO to 200 or 400, as a last resort to keep her Photos as Noise Free as possible.
 Meta doesn’t use Auto ISO, because it typically raises the ISO first, before adjusting the shutter speed or aperture, often resulting in unwanted digital noise due to a High ISO.

 Automatic Mode – Auto Mode